datalad-handbook/book/docs/usecases/external_collaboration.rst

 The DataLad Approach
 ^^^^^^^^^^^^^^^^^^^^

-Scientists take their participant's privacy very seriously, and everyone is well aware that certain data can not leave the institute's computational premises.
+Scientists take their participants' privacy very seriously, and everyone is well aware that certain data can not leave the institute's computational premises.
 Nevertheless, valuable data should not remain accessible to only selected few.
 To enable data analysis by others without disclosing private information researchers can make use of DataLad.